Isle of Man Airport: Ground transport

+Bus services are provided by Bus Vannin, formerly Isle of Man Transport, to Douglas, Castletown, Colby, Port Erin, Port St Mary, Peel, St John's, Foxdale and Castletown.

+Ronaldsway railway station on the Isle of Man Railway is roughly 600 metres walk from the airport, and is sometimes used by air passengers.

 Airport emergency services

 Fire and rescue service

 In common with most international airports, the Isle of Man Airport maintains its own fire service.
 This service cooperates closely with the Isle of Man Fire and Rescue Service, although it is independent, with its own management and chief officer.
 For joint operational purposes, and for the assigning of radio call signs to appliances, the airport fire station is known as "station 9", in a common series with the IoM Fire & Rescue Service, whose seven fire stations are numbered from "station 1" to "station 7" inclusive.
 The airport fire station is a large five-bay purpose-built structure with duty rooms and offices.
 The service operates a fleet including two Carmichael Cobra 2 major foam tenders, a third (smaller) major foam tender, a standard duty pump (principally for building fires), and a 4x4 Land Rover.
 A further major appliance (Iturri Torro) is on order.